Envel-Nikita-Gutsenkov/Goodmc.-Original.-Source-code.-/server/plugins/RealisticWorldGenerator/readme.txt

 #
 # Please indicate to the players that the generation belongs to GoodMC for the purpose of gratitude.
 #
-# If the configuration is used on servers for profit, you must buy it from us.
-#
 # RWG is used together with proprietary plugins and textures,
 # so the result will be different from our servers and screenshots.
 #